jpsdr/NNEDI3/nnedi3 - Readme.txt

 CHANGE LIST:
+   16/01/2014  v0.9.4.5

+       * Updated YV16 support for nnedi3_rpow2, now fast and direct, not tweaked by going to YUY2.

    15/01/2014  v0.9.4.4

        + Some few little optimizations.
        * Trick YV16 support in nnedi3_rpow2 by working internaly in YUY2 mode to speed-up.